-Sleep patterns can even effect our hormone balance, weight, skin, chronic pain, cognitive functioning, and mood.
+Sleep patterns can even affect our hormone balance, weight, skin, chronic pain, cognitive functioning, and mood.
 Some of the negative consequences of consistent sleep deprivation, also known as sleep debt, are potentially irreversible.

 While falling asleep and staying asleep through the night can be challenging, there are natural ways to improve your sleep quality without becoming addicted to sleeping pills, or interrupting your natural circadian rhythm.
-Mental health and sleep researchers have linked consistent high-quality sleep to improved mental health.
+Sleep researchers have linked consistent high-quality sleep to improved mental health.